It is incredibly important how you start each day of your life!

 Although this early morning elixir may contain even less than 25 calories, there are 20 sure shot benefits from drinking this lemon juice preparation every dawn on a daily basis:

-Do you know that 1 ounce of raw lemon juice has only 7 calories?
+An ounce of raw lemon juice has only 7 calories.
+(2)

 You can use lemon juice along with honey and warm water because the combination creates a more alkaline atmosphere inside your stomach that helps in speed up weight loss.